ortosha/Quantium_Data_Analytics_Job_Simulation/README.md

 The project was completed in two primary phases:

-* **Task 1: Customer Purchasing Behaviour Analysis** — Analysed customer segments, lifestages, brand performance, and pack-size preferences to identify opportunities for category growth[cite: 1, 2].
+* **Task 1: Customer Purchasing Behaviour Analysis**: Analysed customer segments, lifestages, brand performance, and pack-size preferences to identify opportunities for category growth[cite: 1, 2].
-* **Task 2: Trial Store Performance Evaluation** — Identified suitable control stores, evaluated the performance of trial stores over a three-month period, and assessed whether observed sales uplifts were statistically significant[cite: 1, 3].
+* **Task 2: Trial Store Performance Evaluation**: Identified suitable control stores, evaluated the performance of trial stores over a three-month period, and assessed whether observed sales uplifts were statistically significant[cite: 1, 3].

 > **Dataset note:** The analysis used datasets provided as part of the Quantium Data Analytics Job Simulation[cite: 1, 2, 3].
 The original datasets are not included in this repository.